The South African company system is well developed and regulated. Here we discuss the advantages and disadvantages of Public Companies.

 Number of Directors

-A public company must have at least 3 directors in order to be incorporated and the continue operating.
+A public company must have at least 3 directors to be incorporated and continue operating.

 Number of Shareholders